Companies

 STMicroelectronics

-STMicroelectronics NV is a European multinational semiconductor contract manufacturing and design company.
+STMicroelectronics NV (commonly referred to as ST or STMicro) is a European multinational semiconductor contract manufacturing and design company.
 It is the largest of such companies in Europe.
-It was founded in 1987 from the merger of two state-owned semiconductor corporations, Thomson Semiconducteurs of France and SGS Microelettronica of Italy.
+It was founded in 1987 from the merger of two state-owned semiconductor corporations, Thomson Semiconducteurs of France and SGS Microelettronica of Italy, with the aim of creating a corporation that could effectively compete with international semiconductor manufacturers.
 The company is incorporated in the Netherlands and headquartered in Plan-les-Ouates, Switzerland.
 Its shares are traded on Euronext Paris, Borsa Italiana, and the New York Stock Exchange.
 It manufactures a wide range of microelectronics, including the widely-used STM8 and STM32 microcontrollers.

 SUMCO